stanford-rc/www.sherlock.stanford.edu/src/docs/storage/filesystems.md

 ### Recommended usage

-`$GROUP_SCRATCH` is best suited for large files, such as raw job output, intermediate job files, unprocessed simlulation results, and so on.
+`$GROUP_SCRATCH` is best suited for large files, such as raw job output, intermediate job files, unprocessed simulation results, and so on.
 This is the recommended location to run jobs from, and to store files that will be read or written to during job execution.